general-programming/blogposts/patreon-and-discord.md

 If you're interested more in Patreon's design and business failings, I'd suggest reading [Plaidophile's write up on why they stopped using Patreon](https://beesbuzz.biz/blog/3222-In-which-I-finally-stop-using-Patreon).

+*EDIT 2021-06-03: Removed some bits about invites that proved outdated, and made that section better*